move-coop/parsons/docs/databases.rst

 Database Sync
 *************

-Sync tables between two databases with just a few lines of code.
+Allows a user to sync tables between two databases with just a few lines of code.
 Currently supported database types are:

 * Google BigQuery
 * MySQL
 * Postgres
 * Redshift

+The ``DBSync`` class is not a connector, but rather a class that joins in database classes and moves data seamlessly between them.

 ===========
 Quick Start